home-assistant/home-assistant.io/source/_components/cover.velux.markdown

 ha_iot_class: "Local Polling"
 ---

 The `velux` cover platform allows you to control your [VELUX](http://www.velux.com/) windows.

-The requirement is that you have setup the [VELUX](/components/velux/) component.
+The requirement is that you have set up the [VELUX](/components/velux/) component.